-The middle school years are a critical time that can help shape the course of your child's future.
-Middle school is an ideal time to strengthen study habits, discover interests, and build a foundation for lifelong success.
+The middle school years are a critical time that will shape the course of your child's future as they transition from the relatively structured environment of elementary school to the more independent world of high school.
+Middle school is an ideal time for them to strengthen their study habits, discover new interests, and continue building a foundation for lifelong success.